 - Talk to professors broadly in your area of interest.
 Choose an advisor with whom you can work.
-Talk about research ideas - Provide preliminary thesis proposal (2-5 pages) to your advisor - Submit supervisor form, available at sociology.uwo.ca→Graduate→Graduate Handbook→MA - Try to read ahead in the winter term and get a head start on your literature review, and refining your topic.
+Talk about research ideas - Provide preliminary thesis proposal (2-5 pages) to your advisor - Submit supervisor form and MA Transfer Form - Try to read ahead in the winter term and get a head start on your literature review, and refining your topic.
 Something that you need to make time for.
 Don't leave it until April.
 Spend time reading and exploring resources